-DOC area for red and white wines in the Italian region or island Sicily
+DOC area for red and white wines in the Italian region and island Sicily

-, The former classification of IGT to DOC was carried out in 2011.
-The zone covers in its entirety the municipality of Buseto Palizzolo, as well as parts of Castellammare del Golfo, Custonaci, Erice, Paceco, Trapani and Valderice in the province of Trapani.
+, The previous classification from IGT to DOC was carried out in 2011.
+The zone comprises the entire municipality of Buseto Palizzolo, as well as parts of Castellammare del Golfo, Custonaci, Erice, Paceco, Trapani and Valderice in the province of Trapani.

 The varietal wines

-must contain at least 85% of the respective variety, a maximum of 15% may be other approved.
+must contain at least 85% of the respective variety, a maximum of 15% can be other approved ones.
 The eight white wines

 are Ansonica ( Inzolia